swiftredvox/rotolo/README.md

 ## Quick Start

-[Try it online](https://swiftredvox.github.io/rotolo/) or download the latest release HTML file and open it in your browser.
+[Try it online](https://swiftredvox.github.io/rotolo/) or download the index.html file and open it in your browser.
 Use the left panel to tweak settings, change themes, or try different overlay modes.

 ---